emleddin/comp-chem-website/pages/general_info/what-to-ask-for-grad-school.md

 * What kinds of funding does the lab have?
 * How many graduate students are you looking to take next year?
 How many do you usually take?

-{% include note.html content="PI stands for Principal Investigator.
-They are your graduate advisor (aka boss).
-The term comes from grants and funding--the PI is the lead researcher on those applications.
-A __major__ component of the application process is finding a person that you want to work for over the next 2-5+ years." %}

 ## Program-Specific {#ask-program}